Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTAPPL.md

 title: "Assigning  a transfer owner - CFTAPPL"
 linkTitle: "Transfer owner assignment - CFTAPPL"
 weight: 230
---- This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 For a specified transfer and file or message identifier, Transfer CFT assigns the USERID identifier defined in the corresponding CFTAPPL command.